greggman/hft-unity3d/README.md

 *   added ability to play sound through controller

+    Put sound files (`.mp3` or `.wav`) in `Assets/WebPlayerTemplates/HappyFunTimes/sounds` They have to be in there because they must be served to the phone.
+Note that it's a good idea to keep them as small as possible because each time a player connects to the game his phone will have to download all the sounds.
+JSFX sounds comming soon.

+    To use the sounds, on some global gameobject (like LevelManager in all the samples) add an `HFTGlobalSoundHelper` script component.

+    Then, on the prefab that gets spawned for your players, the same prefab you put an `HFTInput` or `HFTGamepad` script component add the `HFTSoundPlayer` script component.

+    In your `Awake` or `Start` look it up

+        private HFTSoundPlayer m_soundPlayer;

+        void Awake()
+        {
+             m_soundPlayer = GetComponent<HFTSoundPlayer>();
+        }

+    To play a sound call `m_soundPlayer.PlaySound` with the name of the sound (no extension).
+    In other words if you have `sounds/explosion.mp3` then you can trigger that sound on the user's phone with

+        m_soundPlayer.PlaySound("explosion");

 *   added mulit-touch support to HFTInput via the standard `GetTouch` function as well as `axes` and `buttons`